 My blog posts have been featured in Reader’s Digest and the Huffington Post, as well as on the Disney parenting website, Babble.com.
 In 2014, my writing led to an appearance on the TODAY Show.
 That was totally surreal, and a total blast for our whole family.

 I’ve written a short eBook entitled, The Marriage Manifesto: Turning Your World Upside Down.
-It has received 4.5 stars on Amazon, where you can purchase it.
-But you can also get a free copy by signing up to receive my weekly blog posts via email.
+It has received an average rating of 4.5 stars on Amazon, where you can purchase it.
+But you can also get a free copy by signing up to receive my weekly newsletter via email.
 If you’re interested, you can click here to do so.

-In March 2017, my first full-length book will be published by Zondervan, an imprint of HarperCollins.
+In March 2017, my first full-length book was published by Zondervan, an imprint of HarperCollins.
 It is entitled, Loveable: Embracing What Is Truest About You, So You Can Truly Embrace Your Life.
-I’m really excited to share it with you.
+It debuted at #1 in Interpersonal Relations on Amazon and has more than 230 reviews, averaging 4.9 stars.
+When you sign up for my weekly newsletter, which comes out every Wednesday at 5am Central Time, you will also receive a free sample of Loveable.

 About the Blog

 What is UnTangled all about?
 In short, UnTangled is a place to explore the redemptive life.
-There are so many places in the world where we are told to seek the good life.
-But this search so often ends up in perfectionism and disappointment.
-Here, we’re exploring the redemptive life—a life in which the pain, brokenness, and mess of being human are not brushed under the rug but rather invited into the light.
+In a world where we are often encouraged to seek the good life—a life which usually ends up in perfectionism and disappointment—we’re exploring the redemptive life: a life in which the pain, brokenness, and mess of being human are not brushed under the rug but rather invited into the light.
 For more thoughts about the good life versus the redemptive life, you can read my post, “What’s the Difference Between the Good Life and the Redemptive Life?“

 How to Connect